qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - [vector: polygon]

        Default: ``[Skip output]``
-     - Polygon layer with the features containing missing vertices.
+     - Polygon layer with the features whose vertices are missing.
        :ref:`One of <output_parameter_widget>`:

        .. include:: ../algs_include.rst